leanprover/logic_and_proof_lean3/relations.rst

 Notice that this more faithful statement is equivalent to the original, using deMorgan's laws for quantifiers.

 Are the two statements above equivalent?
-Say an element :math:`y` is *minimum* for a partial order if it is less than or equal to any other element: that is, if it takes the place of 0 in the first statement.
-Say that an element :math:`y` is *minimal* for a partial order if no element is less than it; that is, if it takes the place of 0 in the second statement.
+Say an element :math:`y` is *minimum* for a partial order if it is less than or equal to any other element, that is, if it takes the place of 0 in the first statement.
+Say that an element :math:`y` is *minimal* for a partial order if no element is less than it, that is, if it takes the place of 0 in the second statement.
 Two facts are immediate.

 ----